Street Conversation IV

 **Regional version of ‘este’.

 In Transylvania there are a few differences to how we conjugate the verb ‘to be’ .

-But those are ugly stuff, do NOT talk like that! 🙂
+But they look ugly, do NOT talk like that! 😉

 Today we will have to learn the dative personal pronouns as they will allow us to express ourselves when talking about things we like.
 These have 2 forms, long and short.

 |Mie, îmi||To me|

 |Lui, îi and ei, îi||To him, to her|

 The verb a plăcea (to like) heavily uses what you just learned a second ago.

 |(Mie) îmi place||I like|

 Homework: Fill in the blanks for the missing rows (Hint: the word place does not change).